-As an administrator, teacher, or paraprofessional, you’re faced with the incredible task of teaching engaging, age-appropriate, school/district/state aligned content with clear, impactful, carefully crafted objectives on a daily, if not hourly and even minute by minute basis, right?
-And like most of us, your desire is to accomplish this in a way that makes learning not only attainable but also inspiring— dare I say FUN— for your students!
-When it comes to your English Language Learners and the academic objectives necessary to propel them forward as they acquire language (such as phonemic and phonological awareness, phonics, proper syntax, situational dialogue, correct use of tenses, proper use of irregular verbs—the list seems endless!), it can sometimes feel as though meeting these scholarly goals in an environment that is also engaging for our youngest learners is simply impossible to balance.
-Never fear…this is where GrapeSEED’s Functional-Notional Approach to language acquisition comes in!
-We value this joy-filled, natural, high impact method to English language instruction, which is why the Functional-Notional Approach is one of our seamlessly integrated Five Platforms.
+Like all quality educators, your desire is to meet the needs of your English Language Learners in a way that makes acquiring English not only attainable, but also inspiring— dare I say FUN— for your students!
+But here’s the issue: When it comes to propelling your students forward as they acquire language (such as phonemic and phonological awareness, phonics, proper syntax, situational dialogue, correct use of tenses, proper use of irregular verbs—the list seems endless!), it can sometimes feel as though meeting these scholarly goals in an environment that is also engaging for our youngest learners is simply impossible to balance.
+But with the Functional-Notional Approach, which is one of GrapeSEED’s seamlessly integrated Five Platforms, all of this is, in fact, very achievable!
+We value this joy-filled, natural, high impact method to English language instruction and have woven it into each of our lessons.

-GrapeSEED’s Functional-Notional Approach not only assures a newfound communicative ability for your girls and boys, but does so in a way that involves an engaging environment where each of the academic objectives in that endless list above, and more, are learned.
-You see, language acquisition through GrapeSEED’s Functional-Notional Approach is a simple process that utilizes the very same methods by which infants acquire their first language.
+GrapeSEED’s Functional-Notional Approach not only assures a newfound communicative ability for your girls and boys, but does so in a way that fosters an environment where multiple objectives are learned.
+You see, language acquisition through the Functional-Notional Approach is a simple process that utilizes the very same methods by which infants acquire their first language.
 Children begin by listening to the expressions of language and associate a sound or a series of sounds with its function (that is, what it accomplishes).
-They then begin to actively participate as they’re confidence builds, trying out those new words and expressions themselves until they learn to reproduce the most basic of necessary functions.
+They then begin to actively participate as their confidence builds, trying out those new words and expressions themselves until they learn to reproduce the most basic of necessary functions.
 They add new notions (meanings/ideas) as they understand them and find opportunities to use them and apply them in a personal way.

 Check out this example: